-To provide Department of Veterans Affairs (VA) and Department of Defense (DoD) mental health providers with clinical knowledge and skills for gender-sensitive care to women veterans and service members, and to develop a community of practice.
+To provide Department of Veterans Affairs (VA) and Department of Defense (DoD) mental health team members with knowledge and skills to deliver gender-sensitive care to women Veterans and Service members, and to further develop a community of practice.

-This three-day mini-residency will include a blend of clinical demonstrations and role plays, didactic sessions, and small group, case-based, expert-facilitated discussions.
-Participants will develop strategies and action plans to disseminate best practices for gender-sensitive mental health care to providers and leadership at their local facilities.
+Following the training, participants will understand the continuum of experiences of women Veterans and Service members, with an emphasis on pre-deployment, deployment, post-deployment and transitional experiences as they relate specifically to women.
+Participants will gain knowledge to develop strategies and action plans to disseminate best practices for gender-sensitive mental health care to providers and leadership at their local facilities.

 VA and DoD mental health team members, including psychiatrists, psychologists, social workers, counselors, advanced practice nurses, registered nurses, physician assistants, pharmacists and behavioral health technicians.

 No registration cost for VA and DoD participants